meeech/kidcut/README.md

 Simple js file.
 [TKTKTK]

 ## TODO

+    * add support for supercut file with defined source files and codes to make one big supercut. basic idea is to make something like lightsaber-battle cut across all the films to one file
+    * put on npm
     * clean up pieces after merge
     * list: if no cut provided, allow picking from list
     * expose more output options
     * can run more cutters at once to speed up process?